-This healthy Summer Pasta Salad recipe may be the best I’ve tried to date!
+This healthy Zucchini Pasta Salad recipe may be the best I’ve tried to date!
 Packed with sauteed zucchini, loads of parmesan cheese, fresh dill and crunchy walnuts.

 I need to preface this post by saying that this recipe is entirely inspired by my current cooking idol – Alison Roman, and her pasta salad recipe.